Top 10 Essentials to Prepare for Labor

 Make sure your partner knows your vision, and is on board and supportive of your desires.
-Your caregiver should respect your choices and be accomodating, so trust develops between you.
-The entire birth team should be familiar with your birth preferences way in advance, and do their best to accomodate them.
+Your caregiver should respect your choices and be accommodating, so trust develops between you.
+The entire birth team should be familiar with your birth preferences way in advance, and do their best to accommodate them.

 9. Create a birth prep ritual.